 The early twentieth century saw Adventists and Protestant Fundamentalists battling higher criticism and the "new modernism" growing in Christianity.
 Liberalism rejected the deity of Jesus and His virgin birth.
-Adventist articles defending the Bible view began to appear more frequently in church papers.
-Irrespective of individual differences on details, Adventist ministers pulled into line against liberal views.
-Naturally, those who rejected the eternal preexistence of Christ did not want to speak of His beginning and weaken the argument against higher criticism.
-Even articles on the Trinity were tolerated.
-The result was an increased appreciation of the full deity of the Son of God.
+Adventist articles defending the biblical view began to appear more frequently in church papers.
+Irrespective of individual differences on details, Adventist ministers pulled into line against dangerous liberal views.
+Naturally, those who rejected the eternal pre-existence of Christ did not want to speak of His beginning and weaken the argument against higher criticism.
+Even articles on the Trinity were tolerated.22 The result was an increased appreciation of the full deity of the Son of God.

-From 1931 to 1957: Acceptance of the trinitarian view
+From 1931 to 1957: Acceptance of the Trinitarian View

-F. M. Wilcox was crucial in facilitating the final transition to an accepted Seventh-day Adventist view on the Trinity through his guidance in the 1931 Statement of Fundamental Beliefs and his articles in the Review and Herald.23 Doctrinal summaries were carefully avoided during the first decades of the twentieth century, due in part to conflict on the Trinity.
+F. M. Wilcox was crucial in facilitating the final transition to an accepted Seventh-day Adventist view on the Trinity through his guidance in the 1931 Statement of Fundamental Beliefs and his articles in the Review and Herald.23 Doctrinal summaries were carefully avoided during the first decades of the twentieth century due in part to the conflict on the Trinity.
 According to L. E. Froom, Wilcox was "respected by all parties for his soundness, integrity, and loyalty to the Advent Faith-and to the Spirit of Prophecy-he, as editor of the Review, did what probably no other man could have done to achieve unity in acceptance."
-It was not until 1946 that the General Conference session officially voted a Statement of Fundamental Beliefs.25
+It was not until 1946 that the General Conference Session officially voted a Statement of Fundamental Beliefs.25

-During the 1940s, an ever-increasing majority of the church believed in the eternal, underived deity of Christ and the personhood of the Holy Spirit, yet there were some who held back and even actively resisted the change.
-These were mainly comprised of a few older ministers and Bible teachers such as J. S. Washburn, C. S. Longacre, and W. R. French.
-In 1944, Uriah Smith's Daniel and the Revelation was revised and his comments on the derived nature of Christ's divinity were removed.26
+During the 1940s an ever-increasing majority of the church believed in the eternal underived deity of Christ and the personhood of the Holy Spirit, yet there were some who held back and even actively resisted the change.
+These were mainly comprised of a few older ministers and Bible teachers.
+In 1944 Uriah Smith's Daniel and the Revelation was revised and his comments on the derived nature of Christ's divinity were removed.26